Set piece: Examples

-Notable examples of set pieces include the Snake Pit in Raiders of the Lost Ark, the Death Star Trench Run from Star Wars, the storming of the volcano lair in the James Bond film You Only Live Twice, and the burning oil rig in There Will Be Blood.
+Notable examples of set pieces include the Snake Pit in Raiders of the Lost Ark, the final road chase of Mad Max 2, the Death Star Trench Run from Star Wars, the storming of the volcano lair in the James Bond film You Only Live Twice, the burning oil rig in There Will Be Blood, the Taj Mahal in Jungle Fever, and the Tyrannosaurus escape in Jurassic Park.

 Alfred Hitchcock referred to set pieces as crescendoes or "bumps" and tried to put three of them in each of his movies.
 In Psycho, these are the shower murder, the murder on the stairs, and the discovery of "Mother".
 One of the most well known set pieces is the "Ride of the Valkyries" helicopter attack scene in Apocalypse Now whose planning was shown in Hearts of Darkness: A Filmmaker's Apocalypse.